 Attachment 9: A Three Chart Summary of the Proposal.
 A PowerPoint summary that quickly and succinctly indicates the concept overview, key innovations, expected impact, and other unique aspects of the proposal.
 The format for the summary slides is included in Appendix A to this BAA and does not count against the page limit.
-The Three Chart Summary shall include three (3) slides with one (1) chart on each slide.
 Slide 1 should be a self-contained, intuitive description of the technical approach and performance.
 These slides may be used during the evaluation process to present a summary of the proposal from the Offeror's view.